BeatBrackerz/Arrival/README.md

 6. Open your Expo Go App and scan the QR code

 Please note that you will need a functioning Supabase instance and, if necessary, API keys for Google Maps and Stripe to fully utilize all the app's features.

+## Contribution

+We welcome contributions to the Arrival App.
+If you have suggestions for improving the app, please open an issue in this repository.
+If you would like to make changes, please submit a pull request and provide a detailed description of the proposed changes.